wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 $$2^{-6} \sim 2^{-2}$$."
 This sounds pretty good, but don't get too excited just yet.

-If you'll permit me a paragraph of editorialization: The fact that Wang et al. give such a broad range for the attack's success rate ("somewhere between 25% and 1.5%!") may imply that they were unable to measure it directly.
-If true, this would imply that even they did not have a full methodology for enforcing _all_ of their conditions.
+If I can editorialize for a moment: The fact that Wang et al. give such a broad range for the attack's success rate (between 25% and 1.5%) may imply that they were unable to measure it directly, suggesting that even they did not have a full methodology for enforcing _all_ of their conditions.
 They likely got close, but how close is anyone's guess.

 With that in mind, let's see how close _we_ can get.